This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 I’ll never forget how hard it was to work on my dissertation.
-I had before me an 80+ page paper to write on a relatively boring topic.
+I was writing an 80+ page paper on a relatively boring topic.
 It was the last step I had to take in order to graduate with my doctorate and it felt like the Grand Canyon.
 Prior to discovering the pomodoro productivity timer, I was in real danger of never completing it.

 Although I even took a year off to complete it, I had a heck of a time getting myself to work on it.

 I spent a lot of that time becoming a master at Minesweeper rather than working on my dissertation.
 (Have you ever played that game?
 It can be pretty addicting!)

 I’d sit down at the computer and end up turning on the game.
 Talk about time loss!

 This is when I learned about the Pomodoro method (developed by Francesco Cirillo).
 I didn’t know what it was called or any science behind it, but I decided to give it a try because it sounded easy.

 So what is pomodoro and how do you use a pomodoro productivity timer?
 Here’s a short video describing the method:

 It’s actually pretty simple.
 The pomodoro technique involves setting a timer for an amount of time in which you plan to do focused work.
 Most people choose to do four 25 minute sessions with five minute breaks in between them.
 At the end of the four sessions they then take a half hour break.
 After the break the process starts over with the four 25 minute sessions.